saurabhs1000/Web-Scrapping/README.md

 # bollwoodStars2019
- Web scrapping /crawling of top bollywood stars 2019 code used python and library use scrapy
+ Web scrapping /crawling of top bollywood stars 2019 Language used in python and lib - scrapy